Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/_index.md

 ---
 title: "Transfer CFT  parameter index"
 linkTitle: "Parameter index"
 weight: 190
----All {{< TransferCFT/axwayvariablesComponentShortName  >}} parameters are listed in alphabetical order.
+--- All {{< TransferCFT/axwayvariablesComponentShortName  >}} parameters are listed in alphabetical order.
 Some parameters have different possible values depending on the object.
 Parameter definitions and values are listed by object name when this applies to a parameter.